 Most cities wield important executive powers.
 These include:

-- Setting the city's overall vision and strategy, budget and staffing, which can be used to drive effective climate action. - · In turn, influencing the agendas and commitments of other actors; - Enhancing cross-departmental collaboration, and creating new institutional mechanisms for greater coordination and oversight.
+- climate action.

+- In turn, influencing the agendas and commitments of other actors; Enhancing cross-departmental collaboration, and creating new institutional mechanisms for greater

+- coordination and oversight.

 Soft powers are also critical.
 These include: